-Programming in C, especially in embedded contexts, can be a rather challenging language for students and novice programmers to comprehend, resulting in a higher barrier to entry and numerous struggles.
-For instance, compiler feedback can be cryptic and deeply nested or confusing errors can arise that are formidable for beginners to debug.
+Programming in C, especially in embedded contexts, can be a rather challenging language for students and novice programmers to learn, resulting in a higher barrier to entry and numerous struggles due to its intricate nature.
+For instance, compiler feedback can be cryptic, and deeply nested or confusing errors can arise that are formidable for beginners to debug.

-The Code Critiquer System for the C Language and Embedded C is a web application and database that checks submitted C source files for antipatterns or other poor programming practices, and it is a continuation of team sdmay24-34's project.
-The project is targeting usage in the CPR E 2880 (Embedded System I: Introduction) course at Iowa State University, where students will be able to upload their code for critiquing, and teaching assistants and instructors will be able to create assignments, select which antipatterns to test for, manage student user accounts, and view usage statistics and telemetry.
-The project's overarching goal is to improve student learning while reducing the workload on instructors and teaching assistants, resulting in a significantly enhanced course experience.
+The Code Critiquer System for the C Language and Embedded C is a web application and database that "critiques" submitted C source files for antipatterns or other poor programming practices.
+Additionally, it provides an architecture for instructors to manage their courses in the system to customize the experience and receive feedback or analytics regarding student usage of the tool.
+As a continuation of team sdmay24-34's work, the project is targeting usage in the CPR E 2880 (Embedded System I: Introduction) course at Iowa State University, where students will be able to upload their code for critiquing, and teaching assistants and instructors will be able to create assignments, select which antipatterns to test for, manage student user accounts, and view usage analytics.
+The project's overarching goal in this scope is to improve student learning while reducing the workload on instructors and teaching assistants, resulting in a significantly enhanced course experience.

 The design must be easy to use by both students and staff, and the generated feedback must be returned in a timely manner and understandable to beginner programmers.
 Additionally, the project must be well documented and modular to support further programming languages and Iowa State courses in the future.
 The design's frontend web application is what users will interact with, allowing them to upload files to check, view the generated feedback, and more.
-It is written in HTML and CSS, with routing handled by the Flask framework, and Python code serves dynamic data using templates.
+It is written in HTML and CSS, with Bootstrap assisting with the appearance, and routing is handled by the Flask framework.
+Python code also serves dynamic data using templates.
 As for the project's backend, a database maintained using MySQL stores all of the system's information.
-Additionally, a server sandboxes each critiquer run using Docker.
-As this project is a continuation from team sdmay24-34's, most of the core frontend and backend design is already implemented, but it requires refinement and various improvements, such as a user interface overall, bug fixes, a better account system, and statistics viewing before it is ready to be used in CPR E 2880.
-The team has made great strides in bringing it closer to a public release by fixing bugs, beginning work on a statistics page, and sandboxing the critiquer runs using Docker.
-With frequent contact with the team's advisor and client, Dr. Diane Rover, the team ensures that the design stays focused on fulfilling the functional and non-functional requirements.
-Looking toward the future, the team aims to improve the system's aforementioned requirements before it can be used in CPR E 2880.
+Finally, the server sandboxes each critiquer run using Docker, ensuring a clean and consistent execution environment.

+As this project is a continuation from team sdmay24-34's, most of the core frontend and backend design is already implemented, but it required refinement and various improvements before it is ready to be used in CPR E 2880.
+The team has made great strides in bringing it closer to a test run during a full Iowa State semester, getting the project to a minimum viable product state, but there is still plenty more that can be improved or implemented in the future.